Connect AWS Athena

 • The read access policy you created

-2. Upon creating the user, an access key will be generated.
+2. Upon creating the user, an access key is generated.
 Copy the Access key ID and the generated Secret access key to a secure location (or download and securely store the info as a CSV file); you’ll need those to connect Athena to Bigeye.
-The secret key can only be accessed from this user creation screen.
-If you leave the screen without copying the secret key, you’ll need to create a new one.
+You can access the secret key only from the user creation screen.
+If you leave the screen without copying the secret key, you’ll have to create a new secret key later.

 3. Gather Connection Details from AWS Athena

-• Host: name of the server that hosts the database you want to connect to.
-The format should be as follows: athena.[region].amazonaws.com.
-For example: athena.us-east-1.amazonaws.com
+• Host: The server name that hosts the database you want to connect to.
+Follow the name format: athena.[region].amazonaws.com.
+For example, athena.us-east-1.amazonaws.com

-4. Add Athena as data source in Bigeye
+4. Add Athena as a data source in Bigeye

 4. Next Steps

-Bigeye will now start loading and profiling your tables.
-It can take up to 24 hours for the profiling to complete and your autometrics/autothresholds to populate.
-You can now proceed to deploying autometrics in the Getting Started guide.
+After you've configured the data source, Bigeye loads and profiles your tables.
+It can take up to 24 hours for the profiling to complete and your autometrics and autothresholds to populate.
+To learn how to deploy autometrics, see Getting Started.

 What’s Next